numaneto/AzNetwork-Labs/Mhub_Spokes_ARS_Injector/README.md

       3 - Using ./script.sh CLEAN - you will clean all resources with no confirmation needs.
       4 - You must have the Azure Firewall extension for Azure CLI (az extension add --name azure-firewall).
       5 - Azure Route Server deployment can be take some minutes (kind of 30 mins).
-      6 - Virtual Network Gateway will be deployed with --no-wait options and this mean that the script will end, but for around 40 minutes, VNG will stay in status "Updating".
+      6 - Virtual Network Gateway will be deployed with --no-wait options and this mean that the script will end, but for around 40 minutes
+          VNG will stay in status "Updating".
       7 - Delete the lab in the end of day is really good to save some money.

  ##### Resources created by this script: